LaVine, Markkanen lead Bulls past Raptors, 114-102

 Coby White had 17 points and 10 assists.
 Nikola Vucevic added 16 points and 16 rebounds to help the Bulls win for the fourth time in five games.

 Johnson led Toronto with a career-high 35 points.
-The sixth-year pro nailed six 3s and grabbed 10 rebounds.
+The sixth-year pro nailed six 3s and grabbed 10 rebounds while playing turnover-free ball.

+“You put a lot of work in, you put a lot of effort into something, to get a positive result and affection is always good,” Johnson said.
+“As much as you kill yourself when you’re down, you’ve got to give yourself a pat on the butt when you’re up. … To be able to play a decent game, a good game, I’m happy.”

 Rookie Jalen Harris scored a personal-best 17.
 Malachi Flynn added 16 points.
 But Toronto lost for the eighth time in nine games.

-Considering the Raptors were missing their top six scorers, with Pascal Siakam, Fred VanVleet, Kyle Lowry, OG Anunoby, Gary Trent Jr. and Chris Boucher injured or resting, this one went about as expected.
+Considering the Raptors used eight players and were missing their top six scorers, with Pascal Siakam, Fred VanVleet, Kyle Lowry, OG Anunoby, Gary Trent Jr. and Chris Boucher injured or resting, this one went about as expected.

 It was 48-39 when Thaddeus Young scored on a put-back with about 7 1/2 remaining in the first half, kicking off a nine-point spurt.
-White punctuated it with fast-break dunk on Johnson, drawing a roar from the crowd.
+White punctuated it with a thunderous fast-break dunk on Johnson, drawing a roar from the crowd.

+“I just caught the ball on the fast break,” White said.
+“Stanley Johnson’s an athletic guy. … A lot of people don’t know this, but in high school, I could get up.”

 The Bulls led 66-47 at the half and got it up to 24 in the third before Toronto pulled within 12 entering the fourth.